TutsWiki/source/content/data_structures_algorithms/tree.md

 - Insert: insert a new node
 - Search: search a node with the given key
 - Delete: delete a node
-- Preorder traversing: traverse left subtree, then root and then right subtree
+- Preorder traversing: Access the root, then traverse the left subtree and later traverse the right subtree
-- Postorder traversing: traverse right subtree, then root and then left subtree
+- Inorder traversing: Traverse left subtree then access root and later traverse right subtree
-- In order traversing: traverse left subtree, then root and then right subtree
+- Postorder traversing: Traverse left subtree, then traverse right subtree and visit the root in the end

 ### Binary Search Tree (BST)
 These are special types of binary trees where the value of every node in the left subtree is less than the value of the root node as well as the value of every node in the right subtree is greater than the value of the root node.
 Binary search trees are very efficient for performing search operations.
 Operations like search, insertion and deletion can be done in trees in `O(h)` time where h is the height of the tree.
 AVL tree is a special type of binary search tree which maintains the height of a tree equal to `log(n)`.
 Hence search complexity in case of AVL tree is always `log(n)`.